Siege of Maastricht (1579): Second assault

-The defenders launched several additional sorties from 1 to 3 April to hinder the Spanish siege works.
+The defenders launched several additional sorties from 1 April to 3 April 1579 to hinder the Spanish siege works.
 In the largest one, 200 Spanish soldiers were killed, among them Captain Caravantes, who had been appointed less than two weeks before.
 Five sappers were captured and brought to the city.
 After the senior one was drowned in the Meuse when he refused to cooperate with the defenders, the remaining four agreed.
 Also on early April, Captain Willem de Riddere, along seven or eight men, managed to sneak through the Spanish lines in a boat down the Meuse and went to Antwerp to call for help.
 A few days later, a mail pigeon carying a message from the States General which promised relief by 15 April was intercepted by the Spanish, prompting Farnese to order a general assault on 8 April.
 The day before, he summoned the senior officers and instructed them to ready the artillery on their posts and to prepare the mines to be blown.

 One of the mines was ignited that day below the ravelin of the Tongeren gate, whose tip was seriously damaged.
 Farnese then ordered Captain Antonio Trancoso to assault it in command of about 80 soldiers from his company.
 They scaled the ruined rampart, only to discover that the defenders had erected behind it a second parapet with a moat and a stockade.
 After a fierce fight, the Spanish took control of the ravelin, though Trancoso was badly wounded and died next day.
 Tapin immediately ordered a counter-attack across the gate, which ultimately failed.
 Several prisoners were taken on both sides.
 One of them, Alessandro Cavalca, a gentleman from the entourage of Farnese, was drowned next day in the Meuse with a rock tied around his neck.

-On the morning of 9 April, while men took their positions for the assault, the moat of the Boschpoort was emptied through breaches dug by the sappers while Mondragón subjected the gate to a heavy bombardment from the Wyck side with six cannons.
+On the morning of 9 April 1579, while men took their positions for the assault, the moat of the Boschpoort was emptied through breaches dug by the sappers while Mondragón subjected the gate to a heavy bombardment from the Wyck side with six cannons.
 Meanwhile, 20 cannons battered the walls in two points near the Tongeren gate and the Boschpoort.
 The assault column directed to this gate consisted of the Tercio of Lope de Figueroa, the Tercio of Francisco de Valdés, six German foot companies from the Regiment of Altemps and five Walloon companies.
 The eight remaining companies under Altemps were left in reserve.
 The Tongeren gate was to be taken by the Tercio of Hernando de Toledo and six German companies of the Regiment of Frundsberg under Gilles de Berlaymont.
 A detachment from the Regiment of Fugger remained in reserve.
 In Maastricht, Tapin led the defense of the Boschpoort, which he deemed the weakest point, and Manzano was in charge of the Tongeren gate.